-5.1.10 Distribution of certificates
+3.1.10 Distribution of certificates

-Each certificate is published in the public directory immediately upon its creation, and it remains in this directory for as long as it remains valid.
+A certificate is delivered as agreed or published in the public directory immediately upon its creation and remains in said directory for as long as it remains valid.
 The certification authority publishes a revocation list that is valid for two days after its publication.
 This revocation list is updated once an hour.